-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Agree Realty Corporation as of December 31, 2012 and 2011 and the results of its operations and cash flows for the years ended December 31, 2012, 2011 and 2010, in conformity with accounting principles generally accepted in the United States of America.
-Also, in our opinion, the related financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Agree Realty Corporation as of December 31, 2012 and the results of its operations and cash flows for the years ended December 31, 2012, and 2011, in conformity with accounting principles generally accepted in the United States of America.
 Also in our opinion, Agree Realty Corporation maintained, in all material respects, effective internal control over financial reporting as of December 31, 2012, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-/s/ Baker Tilly Virchow Krause, LLP Chicago, Illinois March 8, 2013
+/s/ Baker Tilly Virchow Krause, LLP Chicago, Illinois March 8, 2013 (March 7, 2014, as to the effects of discontinued operations discussed in Note 14)